thegiftofgabes/10-spellblades/procedure.md

 Give up your past name, pronouns and looks.
 Find new ones.

-**Names** (roll 2d6): 1.1 Dia, 1.2 Ceu, 1.3 August, 1.4 Fleur, 1.5 Haven, 1.6 Aden, 2.2 Dew, 2.3 Saylor, 2.4 Vale, 2.5 Ira, 2.6 River, 3.3 Bex, 3.4 Pax, 3.5 Moss, 3.6 Rain, 4.4 Aloe, 4.5 Birch, 4.6 Bloom, 5.5 Fede, 5.6 Soleil, 6.6 Gift.
+**Names** (roll 2d6): 1.1 Dia, 1.2 Bex, 1.3 August, 1.4 Fleur, 1.5 Haven, 1.6 Aden, 2.2 Dew, 2.3 Saylor, 2.4 Vale, 2.5 Ira, 2.6 River, 3.3 Céu, 3.4 Pax, 3.5 Moss, 3.6 Rain, 4.4 Aloe, 4.5 Birch, 4.6 Bloom, 5.5 Fede, 5.6 Soleil, 6.6 Gift.

 # The Ritual

 Once the Apocrypha has been established, the eldest Witness must describe the situation at hand, and a charged situation at that.

-Go back to the Apocrypha Index you composed and circle 3 to 4 keywords (bodyguards, Riverend, glamour...) or keyphrases (Blood Rose, Miraculous Gates, Sun-Child...).
-Assign each word or phrase highlighted to a thing:
+Go back to the Apocrypha Index you composed and circle 3 to 4 keywords (bodyguards, Riverend, glamour...) or keyphrases (Blood Rose, Miraculous Gates, Sun-Child, against enemies of...).

+Assign each word or phrase highlighted to a thing: a lie, a secret, a trap, an enemy.

 ## Outlining the Ritual

 Each Witness must bring forth their share of the Apocrypha, in turns and over each other, as is their wont.

-All Witnesses must conduct themselves with utmost respect, care, and understanding of your limits and boundaries.
+All Witnesses must conduct themselves with utmost respect, care, and understanding of each other's limits and boundaries, as well as they're own.

 Learn and teach each other when to draw a veil over the Apocrypha, and what lines must not be crossed by any means.

-Each Witness will role-play a Spellblade, and all will therefore contribute to the Apocrypha.
+Each Witness is expected to role-play a Spellblade, as well as contribute to each other's account, and thus contribute to the overall telling of the Apocrypha.

 When secular actors come into play, one of the Witnesses must relay their interaction with the Covenant dispassionately and removed, for as long as they are not acting directly towards their own Spellblade.

 When the actions of a Spellblade raise questions as to their outcomes, the dice must come into play.
 Six-sided dice, rolled all at once, from which the highest resulting pair of dice must be kept.